The Dilemma of a Repairman

 Who wins the race?

 While people may not be getting better, TV technology is definitely evolving.
-With each new model, TVs became thinner and cheaper in screen size and resolution, which exceeded the possibilities of the human eye.
+With each new model, TVs became thinner and cheaper while screen resolution exceeded what the human eye can distinguish.
 This constant development of technology makes it difficult for consumers to keep up with the latest trends and has also created a situation where older TVs become obsolete quickly.

 I realised that this constant cycle of innovation and obsolescence exacerbated the growing problem of e-waste as more and more electronics were thrown away as they became obsolete.
 It made me question the true value of our ever-evolving technology and whether it's worth the environmental impact.